Skip to contents

 Value

-factor.encoder() returns a list containing the following components:
+factor.encoder() returns an object of class "encoder".
+This is a list containing the following components:

 frame